memgraph/docs/docs/tutorials/migrate-relational-database.md

 purchases.

 If we do not define the data type of a property, it will be a string.
-That is why we defined the date of purchase as a Date type.
+That is why we defined the date of purchase as a `Date` type:

 ```cypher
 LOAD CSV from "/purchase.csv"